 UC Berkeley Haas is an outstanding Silicon Valley B-school with a reputation for social responsibility and technology.
 It is a perfect school for entrepreneurial students interested in cleantech, healthcare, social ventures, and non-profits.

 Like last year, Haas asks full-time MBA applicants to submit two required essays.
-There is no change in the essay questions.
+The essay prompt for Essay #2 has been slightly tweaked.
 The focus is on leadership and on being yourself.
 Haas continues to lay stress on its core values and 4 principles.

 From the Haas website: "Essays help us learn about who you are as a person and how you will fit with our community.
 We seek candidates from a broad range of industries, backgrounds, and cultures.

 Our distinctive culture is defined by four key principles - Question the Status Quo, Confidence Without Attitude, Students Always, and Beyond Yourself.
 We encourage you to reflect on your experiences, values, and passions so that you may craft thoughtful and authentic responses that demonstrate your fit with our program - culturally, academically, and professionally."